-Calum is currently a Master’s student, studying Popular Music Research at Goldsmiths, University of London, having received a First-Class Honours in Popular Music from Goldsmiths in 2019.
+Calum is currently a PhD student at the University of Edinburgh, where he is focusing on the representation of political subtext in the soundtracks of the New Hollywood period.
+He has previously received a Master’s and Bachelor’s degree in Popular Music Research at Goldsmiths, University of London.
 His principal areas of research is film music, having explored thematic and subtextual resonance in narrative film soundtracks in his undergraduate dissertation.
-His master’s research involves exploring surrealism, postmodernism and narrative dissonance in mainstream film soundtracks.
+His master’s research involved exploring surrealism, postmodernism and narrative dissonance in mainstream film soundtracks.
 Additionally, Calum has explored topics surrounding music video and its influence on post-classical cinema, aesthetics in film, and political, philosophical and economic issues in popular music, from Taylor Swift to Bruce Springsteen.
 Before beginning his studies at Goldsmiths, Calum acted as a composer-for-hire, writing scores for interactive theatrical performances and local businesses, as well as a solo singer-songwriter, playing consistently throughout the UK.

 Regan Bowering - Co-Editor-in-Chief

 Regan Bowering is a current PhD student in the Music department at Goldsmiths University of London, where she also completed her MA (2020) and UG studies (2019).
 Her current research explores the intersections of popular music history, technology and audiovisual culture, with a particular focus on rhythm in relation to aesthetic and affective experience.
 Regan is co-editor-in-chief of Sonic Scope – a new student journal on audiovisual culture.
 In 2020, she was named runner up for the IASPM Andrew Goodwin Memorial Prize.
 Prior to studying, she worked for 9 years in music events.